|

 addition, campus security was enhanced during the last few months

-with increased patrols and spot checks in University parking garages.
+with increased patrols and spot checks in University parking

-information line (212-854-4636) was established to provide daily
+campus information line (212-854-4636) was established to provide

-increased its presence in the neighborhood.
+has increased its presence in the neighborhood.

-Volunteer Emergency Relief, which comprises administrators, students
+Columbia Ongoing Volunteer Emergency Relief, which comprises

-For example, operators answered an 800-number for displaced businesses
+long-term relief efforts.
+For example, operators answered an

-for NYC Partnership, while others reached out to businesses above
+others reached out to businesses above 96th Street by walking

-96th Street by walking door-to-door to assist Upper West Side, Harlem
+door-to-door to assist Upper West Side, Harlem and Washington

-by seeking students with professional experience to serve as business
+seeking students with professional experience to serve as business

 advocates, financial mentors, project managers for assessment of